sydneyrd/sydneyrd/README.md

 # Sydney Dickson

-### NSS Cohort 56

-## I'm currently learning ...
-* Python
-* Django

 ## I'm currently working on ...
-* A news/entertainment app for writing and reading other users articles.
-This is one is a team effort
-* Still tinkering with my front end capstone project, eventually server side will be done too
+* Forever tinkering with my first capstone project from Nashville Software School

 ## About
 When I'm not parked in front of the computer coding there's a good chance I'm parked in front of the computer gaming.
-Currently enrolled in Nashville Software School and loving it.

 ## Contact